-4. Experiments
+4. EXPERIMENTS

+4.1 Timings

-4.1.
-Timings.
-We have implemented the algorithm of §2.3 in the Magma computer algebra system V2.11-14 [5].
+We have implemented the algorithm of §2.3 in Magma V2.11-14 [5].
 In Table 1 we report on our experiments with random dense bivariate polynomials over the prime field with 9973 elements on a Pentium (M) 1.8GHz processor.
-The column "ser." indicates the time in seconds of our algorithm, while the column "rat." is for Magma's routine DifferentialOperator, where we removed the characteristic 0 requirement.
+Column "ser." indicates the time (in sec.) of our algorithm, while column "rat." is for Magma's DifferentialOperator, where we removed the characteristic 0 requirement.
 The latter routine implements Cockle's algorithm in $\mathbb{K}(X)$ and has been contributed by A. van der Waall.
-The column " $\eta$ " indicates the value of $\eta$ and the last column " $\deg_X(M)$ " provides us with the actual degree in X of the minimal operator.
-We observe that Cockle's algorithm is always faster when run over the series and that there is still room for improvement on our degree bound $\eta$ .
+Column " η " indicates the value of η and column "deg_X(M)" gives the actual degree in X of the minimal operator.
+We observe that Cockle's algorithm is always faster when run over the series and that there is still room for improvement on our degree bound η .

-In Table 2, we compare the practical behaviour of our heuristic algorithm from §3.4 for expanding algebraic series defined by polynomials of bi-degree $(1, D_Y)$ with that of Newton's iteration (column Newton).
-Column AlgToRec contains the cumulated timings of the heuristic AlgToDiffP $(P, B, B, \partial)$ (with B as in Th.
+In Table 2, we compare the practical behaviour of our heuristic algorithm from §3.4 for algebraic series defined by polynomials of bi-degree $(1, D_Y)$ with that of Newton's iteration (column Newton).
+Column AlgToRec contains the cumulated timings of the heuristic AlgToDiffP (P, B, B, ∂) (with B as in Th.
 3) and of the conversion of a differential operator into a recurrence.
 Column N gives the number of terms of the expansion, while column unroll shows the timings for unrolling the recurrence.
-One motivation for the computation when $D_X = 1$ is its application in univariate polynomial root finding by homotopy [10, § 10].
+One motivation for the computation when $D_X = 1$ is its application in univariate polynomial root finding by homotopy in [10, § 10].